Crafting an Effective Employee Handbook: Essential Policies for Your Business

 What Should be Included in an Employment Handbook?

-There is no legal requirement that you have written employment policies, or an employee handbook.
-Usually, these documents do not have the force of a contract.
-The legal relationship between your company and your employees will be defined either by the at-will employment relationship or by an specific offer letters or contracts you gave to the employee.
+There is no legal requirement mandating written employment policies or an employee handbook.
+Typically, these documents do not hold the force of a contract.
+The legal relationship between your company and your employees is primarily defined by the at-will employment relationship or specific offer letters or contracts you provided to the employee.

-Employee handbooks still serve several useful purposes, however.
-They are a resource for communicating rules and expectations with employees.
-They can reduce confusion about things like vacation accrual, attendance and dress code, and other expectations.
-And, done properly, they can provide some risk protection for the company.
+However, employee handbooks serve several valuable purposes.
+They act as a resource for communicating rules and expectations to employees, helping to reduce confusion regarding matters like vacation accrual, attendance, dress code, and other essential expectations.
+When done correctly, they also provide a layer of risk protection for your company.

 Need Help With an Employee Handbook?